Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-shoeniverse/TASKS.md

 List of tasks:

 1) Review financial statements, sales or activity reports, or other performance data to measure productivity or goal achievement or to identify areas needing cost reduction or program improvement.
-Score 77
 2) Direct and coordinate activities of businesses or departments concerned with the production, pricing, sales, or distribution of products.
-Score 76
 3) Direct administrative activities directly related to making products or providing services.
-Score 75
 4) Prepare staff work schedules and assign specific duties.
-Score 73
 5) Monitor suppliers to ensure that they efficiently and effectively provide needed goods or services within budgetary limits.
-Score 72

 List of skills: